Tavros

-Tavros (Ταύρος, which means "bull"), is a town and a suburb in the southwestern part of the Athens agglomeration, Greece.
+Tavros (Ταύρος) is a town and a suburb in the southwestern part of the Athens agglomeration, Greece.
 Since the 2011 local government reform it is part of the municipality Moschato-Tavros, of which it is a municipal unit.

 Geography

 Tavros is situated 3 km southwest of Athens city centre, 3 km west of the Acropolis of Athens and 5 km northeast of Piraeus.
 The municipality has an area of 2.125 km^{2}.
 Its built-up area is continuous with those of Central Athens and the neighbouring suburbs.
 The main thoroughfare is Peiraios Street, the old road from Athens centre to Piraeus.
 Tavros has a metro station (Tavros – Eleftherios Venizelos metro station).

 History

 In the ancient times, the area of Tavros was part of the vast Athenian municipality of Eleonas, extending from Parnitha to the Phallic Breeze, was sparsely populated with few peasant inhabitants whose main occupation was the cultivation of the olive from which it took its name, Tavros was in the NΕ area of the ancient municipality of Eleonas (Ελαιώνας).
 The cultivation of the olive continued throughout the Ottoman domination until the middle of the 19th century and the area of Tavros continued to be overwhelmingly covered by olive groves.
 In the middle of the 19th century many farmers began to create vineyards and orchards instead of olive groves, but the settlement was always of an agricultural nature until the refugees after the 1920s created the present suburb.

 The first inhabitants of the new settlement of Tavros were refugees, survivors of the Greek genocide in Asia Minor, who came to the region with the contribution of then Prime Minister Eleftherios Venizelos.
 The refugees, a few years after their arrival in the area in 1926, as people who were very active in sport, founded the football association Fostiras, which soon emerged as one of the largest football clubs in Attica.

 Until 1934, the present Tavros was part of the municipality of Athens and then it was detached as an autonomous community called Nea Sfageia (Νέα Σφαγεία).
 In 1972 Nea Sfageia became a municipality and renamed to Tavros by refugee residents as a reminder of their place of origin, the mountain range of the Tavros in Asia Minor.